isztan/solog-theme/README.md

 	TODO: theme options for colors

+### Example Site

+This theme was developed for my personal solutions log, a live example can be viewed at <a href="http://mkaz.com/solog">http://mkaz.com/solog</a>.

+### License

-License: This theme, like WordPress, is licensed under the GPL.
+This theme, like WordPress, is licensed under the GPL.
 Use it to make something cool, and share what you've learned with others.